L.1. - GENERAL DESCRIPTION - Section Menu

 Pressure difference between the depression chamber and the under diaphragm chamber causes the air valve to lift.

 Thus any "increase in engine speed or load will enlarge the effective choke area until maximum air valve lift, since the air valve lift is proportional to the weight of air passing beneath it.
+Therefore, air velocity and pressure drop across the jet orifice remain approximately constant at all speeds.

 As the air valve rises, it withdraws the tapered metering needle held in its base from the jet orifice, so that fuel flow is increased proportionate to the greater air flow.